TD Offices, New York

 VP of finance and CFO of Americas

-Mr. Latino and the Xylem Investor Relations program were named to the Institutional Investor All-America teams in 2019 and 2020, including the top award for ‘Most Honored Company’ in 2020 in the Electrical Equipment & Multi-Industry sector.
+Mr. Latino previously served as Vice President of Investor Relations at Xylem and led the program until May 2022.
+He and the Xylem Investor Relations program were named to the Institutional Investor All-America teams in 2019 and 2020, including the top award for ‘Most Honored Company’ in 2020 in the Electrical Equipment & Multi-Industry sector.
 He was also a finalist for the 2020 IR Magazine ‘Rising Star’ award.

 Senior director, capital markets intelligence group